-A major challenge to keep our important community assets maintained to a high standard is the control of invasive and destructive weeds.
-We achieve this through a rigorous weed control program.
+It's a major challenge to control invasive and destructive weeds.
+We do this with a strict weed control program.

 Why is it important to control weeds?

-- ensure a safe and comfortable environment for people using our parks, sportsgrounds and natural bushland areas
+- keeps our parks, sportsgrounds and natural bushland safe and comfortable

-- ensure road kerbs and footpaths are not obscured by weeds
+- keeps road kerbs and footpaths from being blocked by weeds

-- promote the healthy growth of trees and plants in parks, gardens and road reserves, it improves biodiversity values in natural bushland areas, and
+- promotes the healthy growth of trees and plants in parks, gardens and road reserves, and

 How do we control weeds?